A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

-Gas metallicity is shown in the bottom left panel, where we have normalised all of the profiles to the solar abundances of \citet{AndersGrevesse1989} to be consistent with \citet{Ghizzardi2021} \citep[though we note that FABLE natively uses the solar abundances from][]{Asplund2009}.
+Gas metallicity is shown in the bottom left panel, where we have normalised all of the profiles to the solar abundances of \citet{AndersGrevesse1989} to be consistent with \citet{Ghizzardi2021} \citep[though we note that \textsc{fable} natively uses the solar abundances from][]{Asplund2009}.
 We find a significant evolution in metallicity over cosmic time as the profiles become flatter (also shown in the bottom panel).
-This is strongly indicative of the ejective and redistributive nature of AGN feedback in FABLE, which spreads metals from the halo centre out to \rtwo\ and beyond.
-We find higher metallicity in FABLE than found in IllustrisTNG and the Three Hundred, particularly outside of the halo centre, implying FABLE's metal enrichment and pollution is more effective.
-Interestingly, we also find more evolution in the metallicity at radii $>0.3$\rtwo\ in FABLE than in TNG, which could potentially be used to discriminate against different models in future.
-We note FABLE's $z=0$ profile is remarkably consistent with X-COP inside $\sim$\rfive, especially bearing in mind the difference in the median masses of these samples.
-Trying to account for the mass-dependence on the average gas metallicity profile, from \citet{Truong2018} we find that the metallicity of $M_\mathrm{500} \sim 10^{15} \,\mathrm{M}_\odot$ systems is a factor of about $0.75$ lower than of $M_\mathrm{500} \sim 10^{14} \,\mathrm{M}_\odot$ systems within $R_\mathrm{500}$, implying that FABLE profiles would remain consistent with X-COP when accounting for the different median masses of the samples.
+This is strongly indicative of the ejective and redistributive nature of AGN feedback in \textsc{fable}, which spreads metals from the halo centre out to \rtwo\ and beyond.
+We find higher metallicity in \textsc{fable} than found in IllustrisTNG and \textsc{The Three Hundred}, particularly outside of the halo centre, implying \textsc{fable}'s metal enrichment and pollution is more effective.
+Interestingly, we also find more evolution in the metallicity at radii $>0.3$\rtwo\ in \textsc{fable} than in TNG, which could potentially be used to discriminate against different models in future.
+We note the whole \textsc{fable} sample's $z=0$ profile is consistent with X-COP inside $\sim$\rfive.
+However, when we consider only the highest mass haloes (dotted line), the median metallicity does drop, moving closer to a flat profile near the canonical value of $0.3 \, \mathrm{Z_\odot}$.